xaecbd/KCenter/README.md

 ## Application Config
-The main application configuration is done via the [application.properties](KafkaCenter-Core/src/main/resources/application.properties).
+The main application configuration is done in a central `application.properties` file.
+Have look at our [detailed example here](KafkaCenter-Core/src/main/resources/application.properties).

 ## Getting Started